ualberta-rcg/slurm/slurmdbd/README.md

   - The Munge key must be mounted to `/etc/munge/munge.key`.

 - **Logs** (Optional):
-  - To persist logs, you can mount the log directory:
+  - To persist logs, you can mount the log directory, but you need to update the LOG_FILE:
     ```bash
     -v /path/to/logs:/var/log/slurm
+    -e LOG_FILE=/var/log/slurm/slurmdbd.log
     ```

 ---